theicct/roadmap-doc/README.md

       - If you added images in step 4, update the `IMG_MAP` in _doc_to_page.py_
       - Run the _copy_doc.sh_ bash script
 6. (Optional) Test your changes locally
-   - First, temporarily remove all references to the `roadmap-doc/` directory (it becomes the baseurl once served by GitHub)
+   - First, temporarily remove all references to the `roadmap-doc/` directory (it becomes the baseurl once served by GitHub) from the Markdown documentation file and the _config.yml file
    - run `jekyll serve`
    - Make sure you add back in the references to `roadmap-doc/`
 7. Add and commit the new documentation files